-Each module in the Postgraduate Certificate in Online and Distance Education requires study using a range of tools and learning environments.
-Consequently you will improve your personal skills in using these tools and this makes a positive impact on your own practice.
+The Postgraduate Certificate in Online and Distance Education requires study using a range of tools and learning environments.
+You will improve your personal skills in using these tools and this makes a positive impact on your own practice.
 You will experience the implications of learning technology choices made across a wide range of contexts and organisations, both formal and informal.
 You will advance not only your skills of selection and design of technology, but also your understanding of how technologies engage learners and how they can be evaluated and developed on a continuing basis.

 The vocational relevance of a qualification in Online and Distance Education goes well beyond the obvious category of teacher and trainer, and previous alumni have included librarians, media professionals, project managers, consultants, entrepreneurs, practice educators in nursing, web developers and other professionals in commerce.